bob01/etx-presets-rotorflight/README.md

 ### Requirements / supported controllers
 - RotorFlight 2 or later
-- FlyDragon F722 v1 or v2 flight controller
+- FlyDragon F722 v1, v2, v2.2, pro, RadioMaster Nexus, FrSky 007 flight controller
-- others will follow when available

 ### Features and some of the settings available with presets